Azure/fta-cloudarchitecture/docs/azure-architecture-center.md

 The [Azure Architecture Center] is a rich resource for cloud architects and engineers.
 Contained in its pages are patterns and practices learned from decades of building global-scale applications and operating cloud-scale infrastructure and services.
 FastTrack engineers use this resource every day; all of our advice is backed by the Azure Architecture Center and the greater Microsoft documentation site.
 Azure Architecture Center is open source and contributions are welcomed from the community.

 ## Application Architecture Guide
 The [Application Architecture Guide] is a great resource for answering some of the big upfront questions that face architects.
 It guides the reader through different styles of architecture, illuminating the benefits and challenges of each style.
-The recourse is great for anyone who is just starting the design process.
+The resource is great for anyone who is just starting the design process.

 ## Reference architectures
 We have created and published a number of [reference architectures] across a wide number of solution areas.
 These are a great starting point for any architecture design session.
 Find a reference architecture that overlaps with your solution.
 Use what makes sense.
 Many reference architectures even provide Azure Resource Manager templates in GitHub to help you start your automation early.